leios/Fable.jl/docs/src/postprocessing.md

 # Post processing

-Once you have generated an image via any of the provided Fractal Executables (such as Colors, Shaders, or Hutchinson operators), you may want to do additional operations before writing to file.
+Once you have generated an image via any of the provided Fable Executables (such as Colors, Shaders, or Hutchinson operators), you may want to do additional operations before writing to file.
 Right now, we support the following operations:

 * **Clipping**: This is the process of turning any pixel above a given threshold intensity into another desired color.